ahoiberg/timesheet/README.md

 touch timesheet.db
 ```

-note that this is a hack-a better solution must exist
+note that this is a hack-a better solution must exist.

-Note that this will destory any existing information, so be careful

 To run the application locally: